mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-toolbar-content.md

 and the icon files it references, are saved in the add-on's `data` directory.

-Next, we write a content script that listens for click events on each icon and sends the corresponding message to the main add-on code:
+Next, we write a script that listens for click events on each icon and sends the corresponding message to the main add-on code.
+To send a message to the main add-on code, we use the `port.emit()` function attached to the global `self` object:

     var play_button = document.getElementById("play-button");
     play_button.onclick = function() {